 These are awarded in the name of the publication, and we'll use the entire magazine to holistically judge these categories.
 Just send us one magazine -- no additional paperwork necessary.

+- 1. Cover Design

+- 2. Layout & Design

+- 3. Continuity of Theme

+- 4. Quality of Writing

+- 5. Quality of Visuals

-- 1. Design (attractiveness and readability) - 2.
-Theme (Consistent throughout?) - 3.
-Most Improved (submit a copy of last year's book for comparison purposes) - 4.
-Literary Magazine of the Year (Highest Honor, All-Inclusive)
+- 6. Literary Magazine of the Year (Highest Honor, All-Inclusive)

 INDIVIDUAL AWARDS (LIMIT 3 ENTRIES PER CATEGORY, PER SCHOOL)